-- 1. the occupier of a property requests assistance to address invasive biosecurity matter invasive animals prohibited or restricted matter; - council has been alerted to a property from information collected that invasive biosecurity matter - invasive animals - prohibited or restricted matter are present or are likely to be present; - 3. they are owned or under the control of council or the occupier of a property is undertaking primary production or located in the vicinity of primary production; - 4. properties that are privately owned.
+1. the occupier of a property requests assistance to address invasive biosecurity matter - invasive animals - prohibited or restricted matter or locally significant animals;

+- 2. Council has been alerted to a property from information collected that invasive biosecurity matter invasive animals prohibited or restricted matter are present or are likely to be present; - 3. they are owned or under the control of Council or the occupier of a property is undertaking primary production or located in the vicinity of primary production; - 4.
+Properties that are privately owned.